BrightcoveOS/App-Cloud-Demos/README.md

 # App Cloud Demos

-This repository contains a variety of [App Cloud][1] code samples that can be previewed in Google Chrome or in the App Cloud Workshop for [iOS][5] or [Android][6].
+This repository contains a variety of [App Cloud][1] code samples that can be previewed in Google Chrome or in the App Cloud Workshop app for [iOS][5] or [Android][6].

 See the [App Cloud docs][2], [App Cloud Developer Blog][7], and